 The gollwyng standing behind the guard has raised its head once more and looks towards the two men in hunger.
 Claiomh, feeling a power rising within his chest, steps between the guard and the gollwyng.
-As the sensation reaches its apex he lets out a furious roar.
-While he emits the sound he feels a fire within begin to spread.
-From the scar, given to him by Rhongomiant, springs again a geyser of flames, though this time they have no wound to exit from.
-Instead, they find their way to his eyes.
-From the corners, they weep burning blood, but green instead of orange.
+As the sensation reaches its apex, he lets out a furious roar.
+While he emits the sound, he feels a fire within begin to spread.
+From the internal scar, given to him by Rhongomiant, springs again a geyser of flames, though this time, they have no wound to exit from.
+Instead, they find their way up to his eyes and from their corners they weep burning blood, though green instead of orange.

 “Cursed or gifted, I care not,” Claiomh says as the gollwyng approaches.
-“My only concern now is defeating this foe.”
+“My only concern now is defeating the foe before me.”

 “Reckless fool!” accuses the guard in shock before rushing to Claiomh’s aid.
 With a tremendous effort, he lifts the head of the gollwyng up high enough for Claiomh to drag himself out of the crater.
 “If you weren’t already dead, you would have been after that,” speaks the azure one, dropping the skull as he observes the gollwyng to see if it is still a threat.

-Claiomh rises without assistance and stares at the beast as well.
-It does not move.
+Claiomh rises without assistance and stares at the beast as well, though it does not move.
 After a few moments, the bright pink glowing of its spine subsides and the ooze stops flowing forth.
 The remaining slime forms puddles on the ground and in the craters left behind by the fiend’s rampage.
 Small and ethereal creatures begin approaching the bones and puddles, drawn by the energy given off by the foul remnants.

 “Mighty gollwyng slayer, a fellow of dyfiant fallows, and an heir to draconic souls.
 Your resume could get you into any of the Guard Ranks you desire, undead or not,” acknowledges the blue one.

-“Guard Ranks…” Claiomh repeats as he clutches his head, remembering betrayal and destruction.
+“Guard Ranks…” Claiomh repeats as he clutches his head with his offhand, remembering betrayal and destruction.
 His mind begins to slip once more, but this time stops as he feels something upon his shoulder.
 He looks up and notices the Clapper Guard placing a caring hand upon him.

 “None taken,” Claiomh replies as he grasps Brysgyll’s hand and shakes it.
 “I am…” he pauses, trying to recall who he is.
 It takes him a moment, but he soon remembers. “…I am Claiomh Solais of the Head Guard.
-Or rather… formally of the Head Guard, I should say.”
+Or rather…formerly of the Head Guard, I should say.”

 “Pleasure to make your acquaintance, Claiomh,” Brysgyll replies.
 He then lets out a deep sigh and releases Claiomh’s hand, “I’ve been on these plains too long.
 I think that it’s best if I return to my guard headquarters to regroup and rest.”
 He then looks out to the dull horizon for a few moments before returning his gaze to Claiomh.
 “You could join me if you like.
 Not as indoctrination into any Guard Ranks, but if you need a place to go.”

 Claiomh looks at Brysgyll, and then down at himself.
-His body is an ashen husk.
-Scales gray and dull with limbs that could stay motionless for years at a time.
+His body is an ashen husk: scales gray and dull with emaciated limbs that could stay motionless for years at a time.
 He then realizes that his eyes have stopped bleeding and notices the streaks of vibrant green left by his bloody tears upon his chest.
 His entire torso, tattered clothes and all, are stained with ash and blood.
 In his right hand, the glowing claymore that had formed from the dust was returning to its original form of particulate matter.
-However, It does not blow away but floats gently towards the arm that held it.
-The glowing dust adheres to Claiomh’s right forearm, bespeckling his gray scales with many vibrant green dots.
+However, It does not blow away, but floats gently toward the arm that held it.
+The glowing dust adheres to Claiomh’s right forearm, bespeckling his gray scales with many vibrant green blotches.

 “Fascinating,” Brysgyll comments as he examines the glowing dust.

-Claiomh then acknowledges that Brysgyll had invited him to stay at a guard headquarters and replies, “Thank you, but I do not think that I would be welcome there.
-I’m no longer… like others.
+Claiomh then acknowledges that Brysgyll has invited him to stay at a guard headquarters and replies, “Thank you, but I do not think that I would be welcome there.
+I’m no longer…like others.
 I also have no purpose, nor goals.
 I should continue to wander the plains...”